guadalupebabio/TeraScope/README.md

 https://github.com/CityScope

-To create a table on the CityScope editor: https://cityscope.media.mit.edu/CS_cityscopeJS/#/editor if you delete a type after you download without ‘recreate’ a new grid, it will crash.
+To create a table on the CityScope
+-Opt 1: On its editor, https://cityscope.media.mit.edu/CS_cityscopeJS/#/editor (if you delete a type after you download without ‘recreate’ a new grid, it will crash)
-Working on a script to generate the grid automatically (grid_lomas_generator) so the types can be edited easyly (lomas_types.json)
+-Opt 2: The script Grid/edit_types.py generates the yable automatically with the types defined on lomas_types.json